 While you can buy cherry pie filling in the can, it’s almost just as easy to make your own.
-Now once upon a time I had a cherry tree in my yard.
-Boy I miss that cherry tree.
-The thing with Cherry trees is really the only time of year they give off cherries is late May early June depending on the weather.
+Now once upon a time, I had a cherry tree in my yard.
+Boy, I miss that cherry tree.
+The thing with Cherry trees is really the only time of year they give off cherries is in late May-early June depending on the weather.
 You also have to be especially quick so the dumb birds don’t eat all your fruit!
 The off time of year, where in the world do you find the tart cherries (or sour cherries as I like to call them)?

 When I went to Walmart, because as you may or may not know I live in one of those small towns in a flyover state where all we really have is Walmart, all they had were the big sweet cherries.
 They are okay to make a Cherry pie with, except you just cut down on the sugar added.
 But truthfully the tart cherries are the better tasting cherries in a cherry pie.

-Finally I went to Reasor’s in Tulsa one one of my trips there and they had the tart cherries in bags.
+Finally, I went to Reasor’s in Tulsa on one of my trips there and they had the tart cherries in bags.
 I may or may not have stocked up on them.
 Then once I came back home, I went to Food for Less and they have them too. <insert Happy Dance 💃> With that being said, all you need to make your own cherry pie filling is the cherries, water, sugar, and cornstarch.
 Yes, it is easy to open up a can, but it tastes so much better when it is homemade!
-And it is truthfully just as easy!
+And it is truly just as easy!

 Last year I made a giant chocolate chip cookie in a cast iron pan that went for $130.
 I felt the pressure to try again to outdo myself.
 This year it didn’t just rain but it poured!
 We had flooding and almost had to emergency evac due to rivers flooding and everything else.
 I’m pleased to announce that we were all okay and even with the horrible weather we had a great turn out.
 Numbers were down but you always have good and bad years.